CMS-Enterprise/eks-core/Update_EKS_Version.md

 To identify API version compatibility:

-1. Review API Deprecation Notices: Check the Kubernetes API Changes and Deprecations page for the version you are upgrading to.
+1. Review API Deprecation Notices: Check the Kubernetes API Changes and Deprecations page for the version you are upgrading to (https://kubernetes.io/docs/reference/using-api/deprecation-guide/).
 This guide lists deprecated API versions, recommended replacements, and the timeline for removal.

 2. Audit Your Cluster Resources: Use kubectl to audit resources for deprecated APIs.
 Run the command kubectl get --all-namespaces -o yaml | grep -E 'apiVersion: [^/]+/v[0-9]+' to list API versions in use.
 Identify any resources using deprecated versions and update them to supported versions.